-In connection with the Affiliation, we agreed to pay Converge consideration of \$60,400,000, of which \$55,000,000 was paid on November 9, 2021, and remainder will be paid in three equal annual installments.
+In connection with the Affiliation, we agreed to pay Converge consideration of \$60,400,000, of which \$55,000,000 was paid on November 9, 2021, with the remainder paid in three equal annual installments.
 We were not required to pay any additional consideration to Converge in connection with the Merger.